Generalized Distribution Prediction for Asset Returns: Methodology

-The average volatility \( \bar{\sigma}_t \) is calculated as the exponentially weighted moving average (EWMA) of the log returns across all \( K \) assets in the group, with a decay factor of 0.94, in line with standard practices and the methodology from \cite{dist-pred}, formally:
+The average volatility \( \bar{\sigma}_t \) is calculated as the exponentially weighted moving average (EWMA) of the log returns across all \( K \) assets in the group, with a decay factor of 0.94, in line with standard practices and the methodology from \cite{dist-pred}.
+Formally the expression is